prebid/Prebid.js/dev-docs/show-native-ads.md

 Keep the following prerequisites in mind during the implementation:

 + Make sure to work with native-enabled bidders.
-In the adapter's registerBidAdapter call, the bidder will have `"native"` in their list of supportedMediaTypes.
+To see which bidders have native demand, see [Bidders with Video and Native Demand]({{site.baseurl}}/bidders.html#bidders-with-video-and-native-demand).

 ## Implementation